 As well I am fully aware that the global pandemic has affected game development across the board.
 Again, I find that this is still no excuse for a AAA developer to not be transparent about where things are.
 If a game is simply not ready to be launched, there should be NO communication released to the public suggesting a new release date, or talks about being completed or near completed if it truly isn’t ready.
 In addition, both developers and publishers need to stop apologizing for making these public mistakes.
 This industry is not new to criticism from fans or players but I think they need to end the mistake of rushing a launch just because fans are desperate and make sure that their game is running smoothly across the board first regardless of what people want.
 Again the HONESTY and TRANSPARENCY is really what I am asking from developers here, that’s all.
 If the project is not fully complete within the original time frame the company has anticipated, relay that info to everyone, the publishers, department heads, everyone who needs to know, and express that information to the fans.

-Again I think many of us would rather have delays for a fully polished experience instead of an earlier release date for a broken game, especially because once a buggy game comes out and players lose interest, it’s not likely they will return to that game again.
+Again I think many of us would rather have delays and get a fully polished experience instead of an earlier release date for a broken game.
+Especially because once a buggy game comes out and players lose interest, it’s not likely they will return to that game again.
 Finally I want express that I am also aware that sometimes these decisions to release the game at a specific time are not always decided by the actual development teams, but instead they’re decided by marketing teams or publishers to push a specific deadline to meet the demands of investors or company heads.
-In these cases my sympathy really goes out to the developers because any major video game is a true labor of love, even if it isn’t successful and the worst part is that fans attack the creators and developers first, even when it may be out of their control.
-Moving forward, I truly hope developers are taking notice of the state of the industry and the crazy amount of launches that are leading to disappointing launches with mixed perception from fans.
+In these cases my sympathy really goes out to the developers because any major video game is a true labor of love, even if it isn’t successful, and the worst part is that fans attack the creators and developers first, even when it may be out of their control.
+Moving forward, I truly hope developers are taking notice of the state of the industry and the crazy amount of wonky launches that are leading to disappointment and mixed perceptions from fans.